 It’s a bit oily, which allows hands and fingers to glide very easily over skin.
 Sweet almond oil is absorbed fairly quickly, but it is not so quickly that you need to keep reapplying it.

-Is available in the unique Melrose cask that keeps the oil fresh into the last drop.
+It is available in the unique Melrose cask that keeps the oil fresh into the last drop.

-Apricot kernel oil is similar in texture and color to almond oil, but costs a little more.
+Apricot kernel oil is similar in texture and color to almond oil but costs a little more.
 It’s full of vitamin E, a quality that provides a longer shelf-life compared to the typical oil.

-The NOW Apricot Kernel Oil has a very light texture can make it very suitable as a facial oil, specifically for dry, sensitive, mature and inflamed skin.
+The NOW Apricot Kernel Oil has a very light texture that can make it very suitable as a facial oil, specifically for dry, sensitive, mature and inflamed skin.
 Deeply nourishing and also a useful source of Vitamin A & essential fatty acids.

-Like almond oil and apricot kernel oil is absorbed into the skin, so it is not going to leave people feeling oily afterwards.
+Like almond oil and apricot kernel oil is absorbed into the skin, so it is not going to leave people feeling oily afterward.
 This property also makes it an excellent oil to use for aromatherapy massage.
 Apricot kernel oil is a wonderful alternative to sweet almond oil for those who have nut allergies.

 Melrose makes an organic and Unrefined Coconut Oil, This pure unrefined coconut continues all the aroma of coconut.
-A solid at temperatures below 20C, warmed it’s a clear high glide oil with excellent stability.
+A solid at temperatures below 20C warmed it’s a clear high glide oil with excellent stability.

-Jojoba is really a wax extracted from the seed from the jojoba plant.
+Jojoba is a wax extracted from the seed from the jojoba plant.
 Jojoba is a great choice for most people prone to back acne because it is thought to have anti-bacterial properties

 Jojoba has a very long shelf-life, so it will be a good choice if you do not apply it regularly.
 It’s very well absorbed, which makes it a favorite provider oil for aromatherapy.
 Jojoba is normally not irritating to skin.